bugzilla/bugzilla/docs/en/rst/security.rst

 Bugzilla files as expected.
 If not, you may want to follow the few steps below.

-.. tip:: Bugzilla ships with the ability to create :file:`.htaccess` files that enforce these rules.
+.. note:: Bugzilla ships with the ability to create :file:`.htaccess` files that enforce these rules.
 Instructions for enabling these directives in Apache can be found in :ref:`http-apache`